Appeals from GMC and MPTS Decisions

 Doctors Defence Service (DDS) provides legal advice and representation in the appeal courts to doctors where a doctor wishes to appeal.
 DDS lawyers give clear advice about the strengths of the doctors appeal case, the merits and demerits of an appeal, costs risks, and the overall prospects of success on appeal.

-Appeals and Judicial Reviews: A doctor might choose to Appeal or, alternatively, issue judicial review proceedings in order to challenge a decision of the General Medical Council (GMC) or Medical Practitioners Tribunal Service (MPTS).
-Where there is a statutory right of appeal from a GMC / MPTS decision, the statutory instruments will set out the appeal route and judicial review will not be available in the alternative, in most circumstances.
+Appeals and Judicial Reviews: A doctor might choose to Appeal or, alternatively, in some limited circumstances, issue judicial review proceedings in order to challenge a decision of the General Medical Council (GMC) or Medical Practitioners Tribunal Service (MPTS).
+Where there is a statutory right of appeal from a GMC / MPTS decision, the Parliamentary Acts and statutory instruments will set out the appeal route and judicial review will not be available in the alternative to a S.40 Medical Act (as amended) appeal, in most circumstances.

 Challenging the Imposition of a Warning